 We will describe the terms and covenants of the senior secured credit facilities in an amendment to the registration statement of which this Information Statement forms a part.
 We expect that the revolving credit facility will be available for working capital and for general corporate purposes, and that up to \$ will be available under the revolving facility for letters of credit.
-We do not expect to draw on the revolving credit facility on the Distribution date.
+The revolving credit facility will be undrawn on the Distribution date.